twindual/infinite-scroll/Readme.md

 * jQuery Plugin `v2.2.0`
 * WordPress Plugin <http://www.infinite-scroll.com/installation/>

+Requires jQuery v1.7 or more recent.

+Tested with jQuery v1.12.4, v2.2.4 and v3.1.1 from the Google CDN.

 ##Methods##
 A method is a command you can use to control Infinite Scroll once the plugin has been initialized.
 You can call on any Infinite Scroll method by using `$('.selector').infinitescroll('method-name');`.